Bleiglanz/markdowns/RUST.md

 If directory already exists, use `init` instead of `new`

+`rustup update; cargo update`, important if nightly is used

 `cargo run` builds an runs a binary app

+shortcut `cargo b r t`...

 Rust uses a simple directory layout (source files are in `src`)